LucianoMottaMonsores/itinerary-vacation/README.md

 - You do **not** need to install MySQL locally.
 Docker will handle everything.
 - If desired, you may insert additional tickets manually via the `POST /tickets` endpoint.
-- All seeded data is located inside `docker/mysql-init/02_seed_tickets.sql`.
+- All seeded data is located inside `docker/mysql-init/init.sql`.
+- - It seems that the result proposed by the "tickets/ordered" request had a typographical error in item 4 (already corrected).

 ---